ryuux05/Arisan/README.md

-# Sample Hardhat Project
+# Arisan Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.
+This is the smart contract for arisan project

+## Features
+- Pool creation
+- Token swap
+- Random Number Generation (RNG) with pyth network.
+- 0mnichain communication

 Try running some of the following tasks: